Why Demi Lovato's Band Is One of the Hottest Attractions You'll See at Rock in Rio | Rock in Rio 2022

 “Heart Attack”, the following one, went very well in the rocker outfit.
 Then came “Skin of my teeth” and “Happy Ending”.
 With just over an hour and thirty minutes, “Cool for the summer” came, another one with a new well-done punk pop version that closed the singer’s first performance on Brazilian soil.

 Demi has yet another presentation this Wednesday (31) at Espaço Unimed (formerly Espaço das Américas) and on Friday (2), in Belo Horizonte.
-At Rock in Rio, she does her show on Sunday (4).
+At Rock in Rio, she performs on Sunday (4).